syllybelle/Scripts/viedoc-export/R_multistudy/README.md

 # Viedoc Multi-Study Export – How to Run

-Designed to be as run-anywhere as possible
+Designed to be as run-anywhere as possible.
+This script can be run from the command line withoutout any arguments, or run as-is in an R session

 ## What this does